autocontracts/permissioned-blocks/README.md

 - Grant access rights to digital content
 - Transfer ownership of digital contract (Land Title in this demo)
-- Max throughput of 10,000 transactions per second (using [Tendermint](https://tendermint.com/) consensus engine).
+- An order of magnitude faster than vanilla etherum.
+Max throughput of ~10,000 transactions per second (using [Tendermint](https://tendermint.com/) consensus engine).
 - No gas processing fees.
 - Decentralised solution using a folk of [IPFS](https://ipfs.io/) for the secure storage of smart contract state information.
 - Compatible with any Turing Complete blockchain (e.g. [Ethereum](https://www.ethereum.org/), [Hyperledger](https://www.hyperledger.org/)).
 Decoupled and modular design.